 Apple Crumble - Tart and tender apples covered in a simple streusel topping for an easy dessert that can be prepped in minutes.

 Most apple crumble recipes tell you to cut in cold butter, but after years of testing (and the knockout success of my easy blueberry crumble), I've made this melted butter method my go-to.
-Not only is it faster and simpler, it produces the most delicious streusel topping, with buttery, crisp clusters that melt in your mouth without any fiddly techniques.
+Not only is it faster and simpler, but it produces the most delicious streusel topping, with buttery, crisp clusters that melt in your mouth without any fiddly techniques.

 Jump to: